-Chapter III of the legislation- Prevention, Control and Abatement of Environment pollution, has sections specifying the powers and steps that the government can take to tackle environment pollution.
+Chapter III of the legislation titled Prevention, Control and Abatement of Environment pollution has sections specifying the powers and steps that the government can take to tackle environment pollution.
 Some important sections under this chapter are-

-Section 10- Powers of entry and Inspection.
-This allows any person appointed by the central government the right to enter, within reasonable hours, at any place for-
+Section 10: Powers of entry and Inspection allows any person appointed by the central government the right to enter, within reasonable hours, at any place to-

-- Examining and testing any equipment, industrial plan, record, register or document.
+- examine and test any equipment, industrial plan, record, register or document.

-Section 11- Power to take samples and and procedure to be followed in connection therewith.
+Section 11 provides power to take samples and and procedure to be followed in connection therewith.